wp-plugins/dpabottomofpostpage/readme.txt

 == 1.18 ==
 Simplified the .htaccess file in plugin and upload directory.
 Made option to allow or disallow  javascript.

+== 1.19 ==
+Allowed shortcodes to be processed and displayed in the messages.

 == Upgrade Notice ==